Similar to the benefits seen after repotting a weary root-bound houseplant, aeration and overseeding keeps your lawn young and actively growing.

 Aerate, Seed, then Fertilize

 For best results, aerate the lawn and then spread seed and fertilizer afterwards.
-Going in this order allows the seed and fertilizer to fall into the aeration holes and make full contact with the soil.
+Going in this order - aeration, seeding, then fertilizing - allows the seed and fertilizer to fall into the aeration holes and make full contact with the soil.

 Finish by Watering the Lawn